Ursulavallejo/Campus_Mondal_WebDeveloperCourse_21-22/Digital skapande_1/README.md

 ![](img/draftToys.gif)

 On the next shoot realize that the order that the object disappear on the sequence didn't feel like they were following one after the other reason I decide to change the order that they disappear on the screen, to have the same pattern as they were placed on first instance.

+Once I had the sequencer of photos that worked for the project I used Gimp editor to  adjust the light of the photos and create a gif with the animation filter.
+At the end was exported making the frame interval lite slower as the one comes by default ( the ones  selected was 180 frames to be able to see the cars, the other was fast.)

 ![](img/v1Toys.gif)

 ![](img/finalSlow.gif)

 ### 4. Problems texture food:

 ![](img/food.png)